kmhuff/crypto-hack/crypto-hack.md

 ### Action: Clash

-Combatants Clash when they engage in combat and attempt to injure one another.
+Combatants clash when they engage in combat and attempt to injure one another.

-A Clash has an attacker and a defender.
-Whether the PC is the attacker or the defender, the Clash is resolved as a Task against the enemy's difficulty.
-If the attacker wins the Clash, they deal their weapon's damage to the defender.
+A clash has an attacker and a defender.
+Whether the PC is the attacker or the defender, the clash is resolved as a task against the enemy's difficulty.
+If the attacker wins the clash, they deal their weapon's damage to the defender.
 If the defender wins, they take no damage, and they might deal their weapon's damage to the attacker depending on their weapon.

-The attribute of the Task is determined by the table below:
+The attribute of the task is determined by the table below:

 **PC**                    **Attribute**
 -----------------------   -------------